sablier-labs/v2-core/README.md

 ## Background

 Sablier is a cryptoasset streaming protocol that enables trustless streaming of ERC-20 assets.
-Currently, the protocol offers a single type of stream, known as a lockup stream, in which the stream creator locks up a specified amount of ERC-20 assets in the contract.
-Subsequently, the recipient of the stream can withdraw the assets gradually over time.
+In this context, streaming refers to the ability to make payments by the second.

-The streaming rate is determined by several factors, including the start time, end time, and total amount of assets locked up.
-With Sablier, users can enjoy hassle-free, secure, and transparent streaming of their cryptoassets without the need for intermediaries.
+Currently, the protocol offers a single type of stream, called a lockup stream.
+In a lockup stream, the stream creator locks up a specified amount of ERC-20 assets in the contract.
+The recipient of the stream can then withdraw the assets gradually over time.
+The streaming rate is determined by various factors, including the start and end times, and the total amount of assets locked up

 ## Install